Three balanced meals: why real food and structure make diabetes easier

 You’re in for a treat — but not the sweet kind.
 The punchline is simple: natural, minimally processed food + a reliable meal structure makes diabetes easier to manage and health easier to protect.
 If you only remember one idea from this page, let it be Michael Pollan’s: Eat food.
 Not too much.
 Mostly plants.

-Back then I was stuck in nutritionism: zooming in on single nutrients (omega-3s, ketosis, glycaemic load, fat subtypes…) until I couldn’t see the food anymore.
+Most people get stuck in nutritionism: zooming in on single nutrients (omega-3s, ketosis, glycaemic load, fat subtypes…) until they can’t see the food anymore.
 Useful details, yes — but not a useful way to live.

 Babies don’t eat nutrients.
 They eat real food.
 They don’t follow diets.
-They eat what’s natural and available.
-Do that, and they tend to stay healthy, energetic, and blissfully uninterested in calorie counting or body-image nonsense.
+They eat what’s natural and available — and they tend to stay healthy, energetic, and blissfully uninterested in calorie counting or body-image nonsense.

-So yes — I ditched nutritionism and swallowed some food realism.
+So yes — ditch nutritionism and swallow some food realism.

 If you read just one food book, make it this one: